Arizona Desert Palm Trees

 A Banana Moth specimen and its larva.
 Brown and tan coloring on both.The Opogona sacchari adult (Banana Moth) specimen & its larva container.

-Windmill Palm Arizona
+Windmill Palm (Trachycarpus fortunei):

 Trachycarpus fortunei is a trooper, with its excellent cold tolerance.

 It endures occasional Arizona frostiness without flinching.
 Your go-to palm if you're in cooler zones like 7/8.
 But also doable for Climate Zones 9-11.
 Cool Mediterranean climates suite it best.
+So, consider if it's really worth the trouble as an Arizona desert palm tree.

 What does a windmill palm look like?